VinAIResearch/input-aware-backdoor-attack-release/README.md

 # Input-Aware Dynamic Backdoor Attack

-Implementation of the paper in PyTorch.
+This is an implematation of the NeurIPS paper *Input-Aware Dynamic Backdoor Attack* in PyTorch.

 - Training and evaluation code.
 - Defense experiments used in the paper.